0x4Dark/moodle-report_deviceanalytics/README.md

 # moodle-report_deviceanalytics
-The device analytics plugin provides the administrator a quick overview of the user used devices.
+The device analytics plugin provides the administrator a quick overview of the users used devices.
 It stores, every time a user logged in, various data of the devices.
-These can be viewed on a dashboard in graphically andtabular form.
+These can be viewed on a dashboard in graphically and tabular form.
 A temporal limitation of the desired data is also possible.
 Currently datas are:
  - Devicetype
  - Operating System